Secured with SHA-256 Encryption

 - DMV Points and Driving Record: Depending on which state you’re in, some states adopt a points system for tickets and recording violations.
 These points go on your driving record and depending on your state; they stay within some a specific period of time.
 An increase in your DMV points is an increase in the risk value that we associate with your insurance plan.
 And in many cases, it brings you closer to the likelihood of losing your driver’s’ license.
 After evaluating your DMV points, Loyola Insurance Company adjuster might rate you “high-risk driver,” or “low-risk driver,” depending on your performance.
 If your state uses a point system or not, it doesn’t matter, you are going to have your violation records update anyhow.

 - Driving Under Influence: To better understand how driving under the influence can increase your driving rate, you should at least know what moving violation means.
 Moving violation is a violation of the law while in motion.
 Moving violation could categorically fit into what is popularly known as distracted driving, and it could cause an increase in your insurance rate.
 If you file for an insurance claim when you collide into another vehicle making kiki challenge, then you’re likely to have an increase in your insurance rate.
-Other serious moving violation such as DUI as a result of driving while under the influence of alcohol can increase your insurance rate.
+Other serious moving violations such as DUI as a result of driving while under the influence of alcohol can increase your insurance rate.
 Loyola Insurance Company as do many other insurance firms, are very at alert with DUI conviction drivers because they are high risk driver, and we want to help such put a check on their road use before they soon get into trouble and lose their license.
 As a way of helping our clients, avoiding moving violations could save you from a lot.
 If the police catch you in moving violations could earn you a cancellation on your insurance plan, while will leave you to a higher rate in your state.

 - Speeding: Loyola Insurance Company might increase your insurance rate as a result of a moving violation resulting from speed.
 For students – driving on campus, you should be very careful to follow through with the statutory speed limit of your campus environment.
 Violating your campus speed limit can contribute to increasing your insurance plan, while you also stand the chance of losing your license is also largely significant.
 While speeding might not affect your insurance rate (at all time), that’s if you have good records before time, however, for another with a relatively bad history of accidents and moving violation, this could cause your license.

-Knowing what could contribute to increasing your auto insurance rate isn’t enough, what is more significant for us, Loya Insurance Company is giving you steps and tips that help you avoid and stay on top of your insurance rate.
+Knowing what could contribute to increasing your auto insurance rate isn’t enough, what is more, significant for us, Loya Insurance Company is giving you steps and tips that help you avoid and stay on top of your insurance rate.

 Tips to Keep Your Insurance Rate Low